Powers of Attorney

 Any standard or durable power of attorney can contain provisions relating to appointment, resignation, removal and substitution of the attorney-in-fact.
 The easiest way to terminate an unrecorded power of attorney is to destroy all copies.
 If the power of attorney has been recorded with the Register of Deeds, an instrument of revocation must be executed and filed.
 A durable power of attorney also terminates if all attorneys-in-fact named in the instrument or substituted die, or become incapable of acting.

 In addition to standard and durable powers of attorney, North Carolina statutes provide for health care powers of attorney.
 Such an instrument authorizes another person to make decisions on giving, withholding, or withdrawing consent to medical treatment for a principal.
-Health care powers of attorney will be discussed in a subsequent article.
+Health care powers of attorney are discussed in a separate article.

 Like wills, powers of attorney are important documents that most individuals should have.
 Although usually short and simple, the great power of such a document should not be overlooked.
 A recent Wall Street Journal article noted that a power of attorney given to the wrong person is "a license to steal."
 Make certain that the person you select as attorney-in-fact can be trusted with your possessions and to act in your best interests.